 COSAMS - not hydrogen sensitive

-The COSAMS (carbon monoxide submarine atmosphere monitoring system) offer continuous real-time monitoring of carbon monoxide (CO) in the living accommodation and machinery spaces on submarines.
+The COSAMS submarine gas sensor (carbon monoxide submarine atmosphere monitoring system) offers continuous real-time monitoring of carbon monoxide (CO) in the living accommodation and machinery spaces on submarines.
 As it is not sensititive to hydrogen (often used in fuel cells), like many carbon monoxide monitors are, the COSAMS will not produce 'false positives'.

 Carbon monoxide can be generated on a submarine in several ways, from cooking and fire, to the incomplete combustion of diesel fuel and chlorate candles (which are used to generate oxygen).